Image Source: tpsdave, CCO, via pixabay

 An arboretum is a plot of land devoted to the planting of trees and shrubs.
 The word comes from the Latin, ‘arbor’, meaning tree and ‘etum’ meaning group of plants.
 Many people consider them museums for trees.
 Local residents and visitors can admire trees for their beauty and majesty.

 An arboretum is often considered the focal point of a community.
-Click To Tweet For this reason alone the importance of arboretums cannot be denied.
+Click To Tweet For this reason alone arboretums are important.

 Millions of people each year get tremendous enjoyment from visiting them.
 Do you have an arboretum in your area?
 There is nothing I like better than to sit on a park bench.
 Sometimes I’ll read a book while I soak in the atmosphere of an arboretum.
 When was the last time you visited your local arboretum?
 Click To Tweet